8bithunter/Damascus/README.md

 ### Choosing a Function
 Open the "Funcs" file in the "Scripts" folder under "Assets" with a code editor.
 Inside "Funcs", there is a method named "Function", which contains the assignment you will change.
 Below the commented lines, there is an assignment that looks like "Complex output = (function)".
 Simply change "(function)" to whatever function you want to graph.
 Most functions can be found in the "Complex" class, but any arithmetic operator will work too.
 If the "Complex" class does not contain your desired function, feel free to program it yourself!

+### Customization
+Inside the "Damascus" scene, the game object named "Code" contains all the settings currently implemented.
+These settings include toggling the derivative and integral calculations, and calibrating the function mapping capability.

+### Mapping Functions
+Damascus allows the mapping of functions along the complex plane.
+By default, Damascus converts the output of a function into a color based on the HSV color format.
+The conversion uses the argument (degrees in standard position) of the output, and converts that to a hue.
+Pure red is at 0°, pure green is at 120°, and pure blue is 240°.
+The saturation of the color is based on the magnitude of the output.
+Lastly, zeros are displayed with black, the blacker it is, the closer it is to zero.
+If you toggle RGB, you instead choose costume colors for a high real and imaginary value, plus a color for proximity to zero.

 ### Controls
 <strong>Left Click:</strong> Left clicking smoothly brings the input selector to the position of your mouse.